Article highlights

 Are you caring for someone who has just been diagnosed with dementia?

-Caring for someone with dementia may involve various tasks, varying or increasing over time as the person’s needs change.
+Caring for someone with dementia may involve various tasks that vary or increase over time as the person’s needs change.

 The demands on carers, family members, and existing supports will also increase over time and may become more challenging to manage.
-Introducing professional supports, such as those available at Just Better Care, can start with one or two home visits a week and progress to around-the-clock care if necessary.
+Introducing professional support, such as that available at Just Better Care, can begin with one or two home visits per week and progress to around-the-clock care if necessary.

 If you or a loved one is beginning to find everyday tasks difficult, it may be time to seek assistance